Rumple204/ERY/README.md

 Any tips or leads on work are greatly appreciated and would be great through my email and phone.
 I'm available steadily through the week and dont mind making extra time for customers.
 Hours are Negotiable...
-We are available for all kinds of work from snow removal to waste removal, just make and inquiry through email, phone or our websites automated messaging system.
+I am available for all kinds of work from snow removal to waste removal, just make and inquiry through email, phone or our websites automated messaging system.
 The link to my main website is eryktea.wixsite.com/website. starting rate for any job will start at 10$ with Guaranteed work.